abrahamgue05/Learning_C_Language/Youtube/C_Memory_Managment/Chapter_8_Stack_Data_Structure/Chapter_8.md

 - *ralloc():* Function is used to resize memory that was previously allocated with malloc or calloc, takes a pointer to the old memory.

-  - No code writen mostly saw some functions made by them.
+  - No code written mostly saw some functions made by them.